 We provide high quality microalgae 'starter' cultures and complementary technical advice to the aquaculture industry and for research, education and other industrial applications across Australia and overseas.

-ANASS will suspend dispatch of orders for our Easter holiday period from Monday, 5 April and resume Monday, 12 April.
+ANASS will be suspending dispatch of orders from Monday, July 5 and resume Monday, July 19 due to staff unavailability.

 ANACC database maintenance

 The ANACC database is undergoing annual maintenance and is not currently accessible.
 For any strains enquiries or for a copy of our strains list please contact the supply service (details below).